Luray Caverns

-Luray Caverns, originally called Luray Cave, is a cave just west of Luray, Virginia, United States, which has drawn many visitors since its discovery in 1878.
-The cavern system is generously adorned with speleothems such as columns, mud flows, stalactites, stalagmites, flowstone, and mirrored pools.
-The caverns are perhaps best known for the Great Stalacpipe Organ, a lithophone made from solenoid-fired strikers that tap stalactites of various sizes to produce tones similar to those of xylophones, tuning forks, or bells.
+Luray Caverns, previously Luray Cave, is a cave just west of Luray, Virginia, United States, which has drawn many visitors since its discovery in 1878.
+The cavern system is adorned with speleothems such as columns, stalactites, stalagmites, flowstone, and mirrored pools.
+The caverns host the Great Stalacpipe Organ, a lithophone made from solenoid-fired strikers that tap stalactites of varied sizes to produce tones similar to those of xylophones, tuning forks, or bells.

 A Smithsonian Institution report of July 13 and 14, 1880, concluded: "[I]t is safe to say that there is probably no other cave in the world more completely and profusely decorated with stalactite and stalagmite ornamentation than that of Luray."

+Luray Caverns is privately owned by the Graves family, who have lived in Luray for many years.
+Theodore Clay Northcott, great-grandfather to the owners, purchased the land on which the caverns are located in 1905.

 Description

 Visitors enter the cave via a path that curves downward through the caverns, eventually reaching Dream Lake, The Saracen's Tent, The Great Stalacpipe Organ and some large stalactites and stalagmites.
 The path proceeds to the Wishing Well and a war memorial honoring veterans from Page County.
 It then ascends to a small passage past the Fried Eggs rock formation and returns to ground level through a smaller passage to the entrance.
 The entire trek is 1.5 mi long and can be completed in 45 minutes to 1 hour.
 Visitors can carry small pets on the cave tour, and leashed pets are permitted on the grounds outside the cave.
 The caverns now offer a step-free access.
-While this extended pathway will allow for wheelchair access, the caverns aren't advertised as handicap accessible.
+While this extended pathway will allow for wheelchair access, the caverns aren't advertised as accessible.

 History

 Discovery

-Although known to Native Americans, Luray Caverns was discovered by Euro-Americans on August 13, 1878, by five local men, including Andrew J. Campbell (a local tinsmith), William Campbell, John “Quint” Campbell, and local photographer Benton Stebbins.
+Luray Caverns was discovered on August 13, 1878, by five local men, including Andrew J. Campbell (a local tinsmith), William Campbell, John “Quint” Campbell, and local photographer Benton Stebbins.
 Their attention had been attracted by a protruding limestone outcrop and by a nearby sinkhole noted to have cool air issuing from it.
 Seeking a cavern, the men started to dig and, about four hours later, a hole was created for the smallest men (Andrew and Quint) to squeeze through, slide down a rope and explore by candlelight.
 The first column they saw was named the Washington Column, in honor of the first United States President.
 Upon entering the area called Skeleton's Gorge, bone fragments (among other artifacts) were found embedded in calcite.
 Other traces of previous human occupation include pieces of charcoal, flint, and human bone fragments embedded in stalagmite.
 A skeleton, thought to be that of a Native American girl, found in one of the chasms, was estimated, from the current rate of stalagmitic growth, to be not more than 500 years old.
 Her remains may have slipped into the caverns after her burial hole collapsed due to a sinkhole, although the real cause is unknown.